 “I’m OK.
 It’s just…I was walking along and suddenly I was looking at all these people.
 They don’t know,” I said, my voice wavering a little.

 “How vulnerable they are.
 How, at any minute, they could die.
 I know that’s morbid but it’s true.
 No one can go around worrying about that but I saw them all in their fragility just walking around so innocently.
 For a moment it was crushing me.
 Like I was the only one who knew.
 It was overwhelming and a little scary.”

-“You’re just processing,” Diane soothed.
+“You’re just processing,” Darla soothed.
 “You need to process what you’ve just been through so you, yourself, can understand or at least make some sense of it.”